 Jump to:

-🧐 Why This Recipe Works
+😍 Why You'll Love This Recipe

-Ever since I discovered that Oregon Grapes were edible, I've wanted to use them to make jam.
+Ever since I discovered that Oregon grapes were edible, I've wanted to use them to make jam.
 Most people, however, use them to make jelly.
 This is because they're too seedy (no, they're not disreputable, just full of seeds). 😉

 I've never liked jelly, I prefer lots of chunky goodness!
-So when I decided to go foraging this morning, I contemplated what to do with the two cups of Oregon Grapes that I picked.
+So when I decided to go foraging this morning, I contemplated what to do with the two cups of Oregon grapes that I picked.

-I decided to add them to the two cups of Saskatoon Berries, which were ripening on my counter.
-Since Saskatoon berries are also seedy, I extracted their juice, along with the Oregon Grapes.
+I decided to add them to the two cups of saskatoon berries, which were ripening on my counter.
+Since saskatoon berries are also seedy, I extracted their juice, along with the Oregon grapes.

-I added the Huckleberries last for some yummy texture, making this berry jam unique and so delicious!
+I added the huckleberries last for some yummy texture, making this berry jam unique and so delicious!
 I measured out three cups of sugar (one for every two cups of berries I used).
 In the end, I only used two cups of sugar with excellent results!

-🫐How to Make This Huckleberry Jam
+🫐 How to Make This Mixed Berry Jam

-Step 1: Add Saskatoon Berries and Oregon Grapes to a medium saucepan.
+Step 1: Add saskatoon berries and Oregon grapes to a medium saucepan.
 Add one cup of water and cover.
 Simmer for 15 minutes.

 Step 2: Mash berries with a potato masher, or spoon, then work to extract their juice using a sieve.
 I was able to get two cups of juice.
 If you get less, add enough water to equal 2 cups.